komalpreetkaur90/back_end_final_project/README.md

 - Books: Manage all aspects of books including their information (title, author, genre, ISBN, and availability) such as adding, editing, deleting, and viewing.
 - Members: Let member management embrace variety in member data like name, email, and membership ID.
 - Borrows: Have all the records of borrowed books, due dates, and the return status.
-- Users: Manage registration, login, and role-based access (admin/staff).

 Proposed Endpoints

 /api/books → Book CRUD operations
-/api/members → CRUD operations for managing members /api/borrows → Overseeing the borrowing and returning of books /api/auth/register and /api/auth/login → Authentication of users
+/api/members → CRUD operations for managing members /api/borrows → Overseeing the borrowing and returning of books
-/api/users/role → Assigning user roles through Firebase custom claims

 Data Storage
-The entire data will reside in Firebase Firestore which will have distinct collections for books, members, borrows, and users.
+The entire data will reside in Firebase Firestore which will have distinct collections for books, members, borrows.

 3. Course Content Alignment: